Please click here for our forms video tutorial.

 Finally, you can add in custom form inputs using the visual form builder (explained here) or by writing your own HTML.
 And you can add an optional image if you choose.

-Next, you can add optional thank you page text, and show or hide the sharing options on thank you pages.
+Next, you can add and edit thank you page text, and show or hide the sharing options on thank you pages.

 When you're ready, publish your form to make it live and start collecting information.